 services to meet those needs.
 The services are offered to assist older Oklahomans to avoid being placed in a nursing facility and to live independently in their own homes.

 Allows family caregivers across the lifespan temporary relief of their responsibilities to help reduce caregiver burnout and premature institutionalization of their loved ones.

 Oklahoma City, OK 73152

-This toll-free statewide telephone number links older Oklahomans and their caregivers to information and assistance at the local level.
-Calls are automatically routed to a specialist housed in one of the eleven Area Agencies on Aging or sponsoring agencies nearest to the caller.
+This toll-free statewide telephone number links individuals with special needs across the lifespan and their family caregivers to information and assistance at the local level.
+Calls are routed based on the prompts chosen to the appropriate Area Agencies on Aging or Sooner SUCCESS specialists.